 Processing time of the application

 Submit your visa application at a mission of Finland or a visa centre no later than 15 days before travel.
-The application can be submitted at the earliest six months before the intended visit.
+You may submit an application no more than six (6) months before the start of the intended visit.

 The processing time can be longer if e.g. the central authorities of other Schengen states need to be consulted.

 Applying for a Schengen visa in Israel and in the Occupied Palestinian Territory

 A Schengen visa to Finland must be applied at the Embassy of Finland in Tel Aviv, Israel.
 Submit your visa application in person no later than 15 days before your planned trip.
 The application may be submitted during the opening hours of the Mission.
 You do not need to make a separate appointment.

 In the Occupied Palestinian Territory, the visa application can be submitted at the Representative Office of Finland in Ramallah.
 Submit your visa application in person no later than 21 days before your planned trip.
 Visa application can be submitted by a prior appointment only.